pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 ## Start Your SecureX tenant - some "mandatory steps"

-Here are the steps for starting your SecureX tenant with a minimum of useful services :
+Here are the minimum steps to go thru in order to start your SecureX tenant.
+And be ready to use SecureX Advanced Services :

 * Step 1 : Create your SecureX Account [sign up to SecureX](https://security.cisco.com/).

-* Step 2 : Integrate your Cisco Security Solution (Umbrella or Secure Endpoint or another one).
+* Step 2 : Integrate your Cisco Security Solution (Umbrella or Secure Endpoint or any other one).
 Several videos are available on Youtube.
 And We published online SecureX Trainings at [Learnsecurex](https://learnsecurex.cisco.com/ ) which show that.
-* Step 3 : Activate Useful/relevant free integrations [Adding 10 Free Threat Intelligence Sources to SecureX in Under 3 Minutes!](https://www.youtube.com/watch?v=7nCRMHo4_9Q&list=PLmuBTVjNfV0dlZ_DYgNiZ7SBlWVB0ae33&index=6)
+* Step 3 : Activate Useful/relevant free integrations.
+Have a look to [Adding 10 Free Threat Intelligence Sources to SecureX in Under 3 Minutes!](https://www.youtube.com/watch?v=7nCRMHo4_9Q&list=PLmuBTVjNfV0dlZ_DYgNiZ7SBlWVB0ae33&index=6).
+These integrations increase SecureX Enrichment accuracy.
-* Step 4 : Customize your dashboards
+* Step 4 : Customize your dashboards.
+Select, gather tiles that are relelvant for you.
-* Step 5 : Activate Orchestration.
+* Step 5 : Activate **Orchestration** Services.
 Click on the **orchestration** table and the click on the **start orchestration** button that is displayed in the middle of the screen.
 Orchestration becomes available a few hours after.
-* Step 6 : In Orchestration : Create a SecureX_Token.
+* Step 6 : In Orchestration : Create a **SecureX_Token**.
 It will be the most effecient way to use SecureX native Target ( [See instructions](https://ciscosecurity.github.io/sxo-05-security-workflows/account-keys/securex-token) ). **Notice** : not anymore needed since December 8 2022 thanks to the new **SecureX APIs** target which manages it's own token.
 * Step 7 : Create an Alert / Info Webex Team Room .
-Webex Team is naturally a very good user interface for SecureX ([ See Instructions ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot))
+Webex Team is naturally a very good user interface for SecureX.
+And create a webex team bot as well which is the only way to create a permanent Webec Token. ([ See Instructions here ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot))
-* Step 8a : Customize the **Webex Teams - Post Message to Room** atomic workflow
+* Step 8a : Then you can Customize the **Webex Teams - Post Message to Room** atomic workflow wich is "ready" to send Alert Messages to yout Webex Alert Room.
-* Step 8b : Or learn about how to create from scratch a **send message to webex team** workflow ( [ See Instructions ](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/1-Create_a_Webex_Team_Bot_Target))
+* Step 8b : OR for pedagogical reasons, then learn about how to create from scratch a **send message to webex team** workflow ( [ See Instructions ](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/1-Create_a_Webex_Team_Bot_Target))
 * Step 9 : Import useful/relevant SecureX Workflows from the workflow lists

 At this point You are ready to use SecureX services and Create New Service which doesn't exist.